bitwarden/contributing-docs/docs/getting-started/clients/browser/index.md

 To enable debugging:

-1. Click “Preferences” and then click the “Advanced” tab
+1. Click “Settings” and then click the “Advanced” tab
 2. Enable “Show Develop menu in menu bar”

 You can debug the background page of the browser extension by clicking